singhalss/tic-tac-toe/README.md

-# Tic Tac Toe Game Application
+# Tic Tac Toe Game App

 The repository contains a Tic Tac Toe Game application along with what you need to get started with GitHub Actions and the GitHub Package Registry.